top of page

 Heath & Wakefield loop walk

-Heath & Wakefield loop walk Heath Village is a small settlement located near Wakefield, in West Yorkshire, England.
+Heath & Wakefield loop walk 4.35mi Heath Village is a small settlement located near Wakefield, in West Yorkshire, England.
 It is a suburb of the city of Wakefield and is situated between the villages of Outwood and Stanley.
 The area now known as Heath Village was once a rural farming community, with scattered farms and cottages.
 The village grew in the late 19th and early 20th centuries, as Wakefield expanded and more people moved to the area.
-The village was served by a railway sta
+The village was served by a rail

 Michael Palmer